 6. Re-engagement Emails

 These types of emails are also known as win-back emails.
-The primary goal behind these emails is to reactivate dormant customers who haven’t visited or shopped from your store for a long time.
+The primary goal behind these emails is to reactivate dormant customers who haven’t visited or shopped in your store for a long time.

 These emails usually target customers who are not showing a response to promotional and product-based marketing communications.
 The email is designed to lure them to your store by offering attractive discounts and encouraging them to purchase from your store again.